Code-Institute-Submissions/bono-94-Python-Project-3-Code-Institute_JanResub/README.md

 - [Zapier](https://zapier.com/) - online automation website that is used to send emails every time new user enters a new imput

-- [Bitly](https://app.bitly.com/Bmbr0grLTGI/bitlinks/3gHaGFi/details) - online website that shorted the link to access the Google Sheet
+- [Draw.io](https://app.diagrams.net/) - online website that was used to create Flowchart for README

 ---
 Thank you for READING ME!